Criminal Lawyers in Bribery

 Bribery regulated in Arts.
 419-427 CP is one of the paradigmatic offences against Public Administration, typifying the corruption of public officials through gifts, presents, offers or promises in exchange for acts of office.
 The protected legal interest is triple: the correct and objective functioning of Public Administration under Art.
 103 of the Constitution, the impartiality of the exercise of public functions, and the institutional trust of citizens in the rectitude of public service.
 The Criminal Code distinguishes four main modalities: own bribery (act contrary to duties of office, Art.
 419), improper bribery (act proper of office, Art.
 420), subsequent bribery (later reward, Art.
 421) and active bribery (by the corrupting individual, Art.
 424).
 Consolidated Supreme Court case-law has developed technical criteria on each modality.

 The methods of commission are extraordinarily varied.
 Active bribery by the individual (Art.
 424 CP) sanctions whoever delivers or offers gift or reward of any kind to an authority or public official to perform an act contrary or proper to their office.
 Own passive bribery (Art.
 419) punishes the official who requests or receives gift, favour or reward to perform an act contrary to the duties inherent to their office.
 Improper passive bribery (Art.
 420) sanctions the official who requests or receives gift for an act proper of their office.
 "Gifts" include not only money, but any advantage: gifts, trips, discounts, sexual favours, future employment, benefits for relatives.
 Transnational bribery of Art.
 286 ter CP sanctions bribery to foreign officials or those of international organisations (transposition of the OECD Convention).
-Concurrence with other offences is usual: prevarication, embezzlement, fraud and illegal exactions, influence peddling.
+Concurrence with other offences is usual: misconduct in office, embezzlement, fraud and illegal exactions, influence peddling.

 The technical defense in bribery is built on four consolidated axes.
 First, the distinction between criminal gift and courtesy gift: socially accepted gifts of low value in institutional contexts (Public Sector Ethical Rules, Administration code of conduct) do not integrate the offence; expert evidence on the value of the good and institutional context may be decisive.
 Second, the absence of causal relation between the delivery of the good and a concrete administrative act: when the "do ut des" characteristic of bribery (conditioned exchange) is not proven, typicity fails.
 Third, the challenge of unlawful evidence: telephone interceptions without adequate judicial authorisation, surveillance without legal authorisation, recordings obtained with violation of the right to privacy or to the secrecy of communications are null and drag the nullity of derived evidence.
 Fourth, atypicity by error: error of type on the condition of public official or on the nature of the act, error of prohibition on the lawfulness of the exchange.